 CVT in a Corvette: Best or Worst Idea Ever?

-I’ll wait for the groaning to stop.
+We’ll wait for the groaning to stop.
 I know what you’re thinking: CVT transmissions are made out of the lost hopes and dreams of people who buy economy cars.
 However, Engineering Explained proposes a valid argument on their behalf.
 The points are centered around the limiting factor of fixed gear ratios and an engine’s power-band.
 Technically, there’s only one point where an engine is at its peak power.
 Some engines have a peak powerband, so all acceleration and RPM use before and after that is inherently inefficient.
 This allows the transmission to make the adjustments around a fixed engine RPM.

 Chime in with your thoughts on the forum. >>